• Skip to Content

 View Sections

 This course examines the institutions and policies that shape punishment in the United States, with a particular focus on mass incarceration.
 The U.S. incarceration rate has more than quadrupled since the early 1970s.
-Racial and class disparities in imprisonment rates are stark.
-In this course, we examine how the United States became the world's leader in incarceration and how racial and class disparities in imprisonment became so large.
-We next investigate the consequences of incarceration, both in terms of its high rates and intense social concentration.
-We conclude by assessing recent attempts to reform the criminal justice system.
+In this course, students examine how the United States became the world's leader in incarceration and how racial and class disparities in imprisonment became so large.
+The course next investigates the consequences of incarceration, both in terms of its high rates and intense social concentration.
+The course concludes by assessing recent attempts to reform the criminal justice system.
+No prerequisite.

 Credit 3 units.
 A&S IQ: SSC, SC BU: BA EN: S